 First of all, if you don’t exactly know what an eBike is, here a little explanation and the difference between an ebike and a Pedelec (which is basically the same, but not at all..).
-A pedelec, short for pedal electric cycle, is a bike that is using electric power as an assistance during pedalling/driving.
+A pedelec, short for a pedal electric cycle, is a bike that is using electric power as an assistant during pedalling/driving.
 But only during it and most pedelec are limited to 25 km/h while ebikes can also speed up without pedalling and up to 45 km/h (or even more).
-So, pedelec are just an assistance and ebikes can drive electrically powered on their own as well.
-So yes, ebikes and pedelecs are in theory the same.
+So, pedelec is just an assistance and ebikes can drive electrically powered on their own as well.
+So yes, e-bikes and pedelecs are in theory the same.

-But before you can actually drive you need to do one thing that you already know from Cars, you need to turn the key in the ignition.
+But before you can actually drive you must do one thing that you already know from Cars, you need to turn the key in the ignition.
 No, this is no joke, the BESV PS1 can only be started with a key, your individual key.
-As with any other bike the seat can be adjusted but now you’re finally ready to go!
+As with any other bike, the seat can be adjusted but now you’re finally ready to go!